What is the Jordan Pass

 Wondering about the COVID restrictions in Jordan?

-At the moment, PCR testing is NOT required before or upon arrival to Jordan.
+At the moment, PCR testing or any forms are NOT required before or upon arrival to Jordan.

 Consult with your Local Travel Advisor if you still have some questions.